ronitkothari/Optical-Music-Recognition/README.md

 ### Accomplishments that we're proud of
 Despite the barriers we faced, our team is proud to have created an end-to-end application with so little time.
 We are also proud to have had such attention to detail, even going as far as to implement complicated animations just to open a dialog in Android.

-### What's next for Capriccio
-Try out Magenta!
-Magenta is an open source Python library that explores the role of machine learning in the process of creating art and music.
-It would be amazing to integrate Magenta into Capriccio, either to extend music by matching our inputs against a database, or to generate chord progressions to enhance a simple melody.